careyes17/TutoringCenter/README.md

 Add the dependencies by pressing the + button and add the JARs (controlsfx-8.40.14.jar, jfoenix-8.0.7.jar, json-simple-1.1.1.jar) from the Libraries folder.
 Then click “Apply”.

-### Getting Started
-To start our project, please-
-[Ideally we add a runnable jar for the use of our final deliverable and for this section]

 ### Built with:
 Intellij
 JSON library